cis241-f20/class-material/syllabus.md

 | [77, 80)  | C+    | [73, 77)  | C     | [70, 73)  | C-    |
 | [67, 70)  | D+    | [60, 67)  | D     | [0, 60)   | F     |

+## Extra Credit
+There will be two opportunities for extra credit.

+* Extra credit will be awarded for good questions (as marked by the instructor) and good answers (as endorsed by the instructor).
+The exact formula is not yet determined, but the extra credit will be capped at 1% of the overall course grade.
+* In this course we'll use a system called ClassTranscribe for lecture videos that allows students to caption videos.
+The goal of this is to encourage:

+  1. Provide accessibility for those who may benefit from accurate captions.
+  2. Encourage actively watching the lectures attentively and paying attention to the content of the video lectures.
+In a sense, this should be viewed as encouragement to take notes while watching the lectures.

+  In order to encourage this, extra credit will be awarded to students who contribute significantly to the captioning of the videos.
+The exact formula is not yet determined, but the extra credit will be capped at 1% of the overall course grade.

 ## Course Policies
 This course is subject to the GVSU policies listed at [http://www.gvsu.edu/coursepolicies/](http://www.gvsu.edu/coursepolicies/).